bcnmy/docs/docs/Account/methods.md

   5. forceEncodeForBatch (`boolean`):

-  6. paymasterServiceData (`SponsorUserOperationDto`): The `paymasterServiceData` includes details about the kind of sponsorship and payment token.
+  6. paymasterServiceData (`SponsorUserOperationDto`): The `paymasterServiceData` includes details about the kind of sponsorship and payment token in case mode is ERC20.
 It contains information about the paymaster service, which is used to calculate the `paymasterAndData` field in the user operation.
+Note that this is only applicable if you're using Biconomy paymaster.

       ```ts
       type SponsorUserOperationDto = {